luismarques/qemu/docs/opentitan/darjeeling.md

   `-M ot-darjeeeling,no_epmp_cfg=true` to disable the initial ePMP configuration, which can be very useful to execute arbitrary code on the Ibex core without requiring an OT ROM image to boot up.

+* `ignore_elf_entry=true` can be appended to the machine option switch, _i.e._
+  `-M ot-darjeeeling,ignore_elf_entry=true` to prevent the ELF entry point of a loaded application to update the vCPU reset vector at startup.
+When this option is used, with `-kernel` option for example, the application is loaded in memory but the default machine reset vector is used.

 * `-global ot-ibex_wrapper-dj.lc-ignore=on` should be used whenever no OTP image is provided, or if the current LifeCycle state stored in the OTP image does not allow the Ibex core to fetch data.
   This switch forces the Ibex core to execute whatever the LifeCycle broadcasted signal, which